Lihsayuri/Lihsayuri/README.md

 - :school: I am a Computer Engineering student at Insper.
 - 🌱 I’m currently learning more about programming and new languages.
 - 😄 Pronouns: She/her.
-- ⚡ Fun fact: I love to play flute and I love classical music.
+- ⚡ Fun fact: I love to play flute, I love classical music and I love Formula1.

 <br>